 15 Religious Sites in NY

 2. Cross Island Chapel in Oneida is in the running for being the ‘Smallest Church in the World’.
-It attracts so much attention that it was even featured on Jay Leno’s show!
-It’s surrounded entirely by a pond and requires a boat to get to it, so I’ve yet to see the inside myself.
-A few couples a year get married at this church in the owner’s backyard.
+It attracts so much attention that it was even featured on Jay Leno’s show.
+Cross Island Chapel is surrounded entirely by a pond so you need a boat to get to it.
+A few couples a year get married at this church located in the owner’s backyard.

 5. St. Paul’s Episcopal Church in Buffalo has some pretty amazing history and Tiffany glass, but also has one of my all-time favorite ceilings in its sanctuary!

-6. Though this building isn’t precisely a ‘religious place’, the entire village of Kiryas Joel in Monroe is inhabited almost exclusively by Hasidic Jews.
+6. To be fair, this building isn’t precisely a ‘religious site’.
+But, the entire village of Kiryas Joel in Monroe is inhabited almost exclusively by Hasidic Jews.
 For most residents, Yiddish is a first language and most of their signage is written in the ancient language.
 I was not able to find the synagogue even after asking directions and driving up and down what I thought was every street in the village, so, you get a photo of the school instead! (*Notice the bus driver*)

-7. The First United Presbyterian Church of Mumford was supposedly once featured in Ripley’s Believe It or Not as having been constructed by petrified wood.
+7. The First United Presbyterian Church of Mumford was once featured in Ripley’s Believe It or Not as having been constructed by petrified wood.
 While that’s not true, it IS possibly the ONLY church in the country to be constructed using bog limestone.
 The quarried all the bog limestone for this church from a spot just up the road.

 8. The First Presbyterian Church of Buffalo also has some pretty interesting glass pieces by Louis Comfort Tiffany and a pretty nice organ too!

 9. Our Lady of Fatima Shrine in Lewiston is a newer site so it has less history.
-Still though, the Holy See has designated the shrine as a minor Basilica by the Holy See.
+Still though, the Holy See has designated the shrine as a minor Basilica so it’s pretty noteworthy.
 Visitors can climb a set of stairs to the top of the dome above the sanctuary to a statue of Our Lady that overlooks the grounds.
-This photo was taken just before Christmas when the entire grounds are turned into a walk-through light show.

 10. The First Church of Christ, Scientist in Rochester was constructed in 1911 on East Ave.
 Most Rochesterians are familiar with the spectacular ceiling in the Eastman Theater, but most don’t realize that George Eastman got the idea for that ceiling only after seeing the sanctuary pictured here, just up the street from his house.